ivan-guerra/programmador.com/content/posts/linux-driver-development-for-embedded-processors.md

 many labs included use real hardware and do a lot to reinforce the previous chapters' lessons.
 That said, this book is for an audience with prior experience in programming, electronics, and Linux usage in general.
-For those completely new to Linux kernel development, read ELDD in parallel to "Linux Kernel Development"[^6] by Robert Love.
+For those completely new to Linux kernel development, read ELDD in parallel to ["Linux Kernel Development"][8] by Robert Love.
 The mixture of theory and practical application complement each other.

 You can find the ELDD project with complete source, build instructions, usage,